 Students should enter patient encounter data into the Encounters Tracking System (ETS) daily.
-Students must record a minimum of 20 patient encounters in the outpatient setting, all at the perform level of participation in the care of patients.
+Students must record at least 20 patient encounters in the outpatient setting, all at the perform level of participation in patient care.
 At least one (1) patient must be seen in continuity (not a first time) during the clinical portion of Doctoring 3.
 There are no required problems or procedures in this course.